Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

 \subsection{Datasets}

-We evaluate our algorithms on synthetic datasets derived from the \emph{Saccharomyces cerevisiae} genome.
+We evaluate our algorithms on highly repetitive datasets derived from the \emph{Saccharomyces cerevisiae} genome.
 Specifically, we use the \texttt{chr16.fsa} file (941.4\,KiB) from the Saccharomyces Genome Database (SGD) database\footnote{\url{http://sgd-archive.yeastgenome.org/sequence/S288C_reference/chromosomes/fasta/}} as the base input.
 Larger instances are generated by repeated duplication of the sequence followed by uniform random mutations at rates $10^{-4}$ and $10^{-5}$ per symbol.
+Basic statistics of our datasets are listed in Table~\ref{tab:datasets}.

 Each 4\,GiB dataset is a strict prefix of its corresponding 8\,GiB version, allowing fair comparison across scales while preserving structure.
 We refer to each dataset using the shorthand \textbf{Y\textit{S}M\textit{E}}, where \textit{S} is the input size in GiB and \textit{E} denotes the exponent in the mutation rate $10^{-E}$.
-For example, \textbf{Y4M5} refers to a 4\,GiB input with mutation rate $10^{-5}$.
+For example, \textbf{Y4M5} refers to a 4\,GiB input with a mutation rate of $10^{-5}$.
 Unless otherwise specified, experiments default to \textbf{Y4M5}.